-Much is now known about Lp(a) and its role in ASCVD and CAVD.
+Much is now known about Lp(a) and its role in CVD.
 But more evidence is needed to inform future recommendations for clinical practice.
-For Lp(a) to be accepted as a risk factor for intervention, a randomized clinical trial of specific Lp(a) lowering in those at risk is required.
-Until we have the results of such a trial, several important unanswered questions remain.
+For Lp(a) to be accepted as a risk factor for intervention, randomized outcome trials of specific Lp(a) lowering that demonstrate reduction in CVD risk are required.
+The results of these trials will provide the initial answers as to the benefits of Lp(a) lowering but many important unanswered questions are likely to remain, requiring further investigation.